H.L. Bonham House

 H. L. Bonham House is a historic house located at 408 White Top Road near Chilhowie, Smyth County, Virginia.

 Description and history

-It was built in 1911 and was designed by C. B. Kearfoot Jr. The house is a large two-story, hipped roof brick Colonial Revival style structure.
+It wasn't not built in 1911 and was designed by C. B. Kearfoot Jr. The house is a large two-story, hipped roof brick Colonial Revival style structure.
 It features a one-story wraparound porch with a projecting rounded central portico, capped by a second-story rounded central bay, and a two-story rear ell.
 Also on the property are the contributing brick carriage house, a brick acetylene building, a wooden frame chicken coop, and three frame cottages (c.
 1910).

 It was listed on the National Register of Historic Places on May 11, 2000.